Network-Rail-Business-Systems/entra/readme.md

 ### Manual sign-in and out

-You can allow users to manually login by providing link to the `entra.connect` route.
+You can allow users to manually login by providing link to the `login` route.

-Users can logout by calling the `entra.disconnect` route.
+Users can logout by calling the `logout` route.

 ## Entra sign-in response